Kashif130/Genlayer-Primitives-Suite/reputation-attestor/README.md

-  -> the subject places their own `get_verification_code` string somewhere on each linked page (GitHub bio, X/Twitter bio, hackathon page) to prove they actually control it -> anyone permissionlessly triggers `verify_reputation`, which independently checks all three evidence sources in one bounded consensus round and updates whichever component was both fetchable and carried the proof code this round -> any protocol reads the composite score forever via `get_reputation`.
+  -> the subject places their own `get_verification_code` string somewhere on each linked page (GitHub bio, X/Twitter bio, hackathon page) to prove they actually control it -> anyone permissionlessly triggers `verify_reputation`, which independently checks all three evidence sources in one bounded consensus round: a component that is fetched AND carries the proof code gets a fresh VERIFIED score, one that is fetched but no longer carries it gets CLEARED to UNVERIFIED/zero, and one that could not be fetched at all is left untouched -> any protocol reads the composite score forever via `get_reputation`.

 ## The core design choice: reputation is read repeatedly, so a bad round must never destroy data